Dawid-Nowotny/FasterRCNN-object-detection/README.md

    ```bash
     python main.py
    ```
    By default, the application interface is displayed in Polish.
-If you prefer to run the application in English, use the --en flag when launching:
+If you prefer to run the application in English, use the <br>--en flag when launching:
    ```bash
     python main.py --en
    ```